I'm an external examiner for undergraduate degrees in English at the University of Sheffield.

 MA, DPhil (Oxford)

-The Shelley-Godwin Archive; L'Analisi linguistici e letteraria; The Oxford University Press Edition of the Works of Robert Burns; The Reception of British and Irish Authors in Europe; The 'representative Romantic Poetry' project, Wordsworth Trust; Centre for Nineteenth-Century Studies, Durham University.
+The Shelley-Godwin Archive; L'Analisi linguistici e letteraria; The Oxford University Press Edition of the Works of Robert Burns; The Reception of British and Irish Authors in Europe (ex officio); Centre for Nineteenth-Century Studies, Durham University.

 Social Sciences and Humanities Research Council of Canada; Agenzia Nazionale di Valutazione del Sistema Universitario e della Ricerca (Italy); National Research Foundation (South Africa); Swiss National Science Foundation.